 The objective of twinning is to help develop links in: cultural, educational, social, tourist, technical, scientific and economic areas.
 It is hoped that the development of such links would have benefits for all communities involved.

-Applications can be submitted online here.
-Hard copies of the application form are available on request by contacting email@example.com The closing date for submission of application forms is no later than 5pm, Friday 16th April, 2021.
+The closing date for submission of application forms is no later than 5pm, Friday 10th February, 2023.